Suthsayer-Prediction-Market/Core/README.md

 # Core Concept

-Users post predictions on Bluesky using:
+Users post predictions on AT Protocol using:

 ```text
 #Suthsayer